griccardos/sweep/README.md

 - vscode CTRL+SHIFT+P or META+SHIFT+P
 - excel CTRL+SHIFT+7

-ESCAPE is on j+k, or holding Q
+ESCAPE is on index and middle finger on middle row

-CAPS_WORD is on y+u
+CAPS_WORD is on index and middle finger on top row

-DELETE is on SHIFT+BACKSPACE or m+,
+DELETE is on SHIFT+BACKSPACE or on index and middle finger on bottom row

 There is a lock layer for symbol/num layer, which locks you into the layer until you release the layer key.
 This allows for inputting numbers without holding layer key.